 This semester, the Athenian Players are performing our first musical, The Fantasticks.
-I’m almost ashamed to admit that I’d never heard of what turns out to be the longest running off-Broadway musical until the director announced his choice.
+I’m almost ashamed to admit that I’d never heard of what turned out to be the longest-running off-Broadway musical until the director announced his choice.

-The story is a humorous one, about a boy and a girl whose fathers are feuding have forbidden them to see each other or speak to each other.
-It turns out that the fathers are actually best friends and have made this proclamation with the idea that it would be the best way to get their kids together.
+The story is a humorous one, about a boy and a girl whose feuding fathers have forbidden them to see or speak to each other.
+It turns out, though, that the fathers are actually best friends and have made this proclamation with the idea that it would be the best way to get their kids together.
 They hire a “villain” to make a show of attempting to kidnap the girl so that the boy can save the day and they can live happily ever after.
 The villain knows that this sort of thing doesn’t work and that the kids are too young and inexperienced to understand love, and does things his own way.

 The play is not without its issues, though.
 A recent production in Wyoming had audience members walk out due to offensive topics.
-I disagree with some of their logic.
+I have to say I disagree with some of their logic.
 One issue was casual use of the word “rape”.
 I do understand that it may trigger some people.
-However, the word is used with an earlier meaning, “to seize,” and due to the fact that the word could be upsetting, all but three instances of the word were removed from the script.
-(Two of those reference “the Rape of the Sabine Women” and one is in a song describing the planned attempted abduction.)
+However, the word is used with an earlier meaning, “to seize,” and due to the connotations, all but three instances of the word were removed from the script.
+(Two of those reference “the Rape of the Sabine Women” – you can’t really change the title – and one is in a song describing the planned attempted abduction.)
 Another issue is a Hispanic villain, but if you finish the show, you see that the villain isn’t a villain at all.
 He plays the role of one to help the boy and the girl develop a solid relationship, rather than the perfect-but-fake relationship the fathers are creating.

 Other issues I see as more valid, such as the primary reason given for the walk out.
 The script calls for a non-native man dressed as a Native American, and he is used as one of the kidnappers.
 Another stereotype, not mentioned by those who walked out, is that of an Indian fakir that briefly appears.
 These appearances are certainly culturally insensitive, a fact that is only slightly mitigated by the fact that the play is not set in the real world, but in a fantastical world of its own.